FeroHriadel/cdkstarterfrontend/README.md

-#CDK STARTER FRONTEND
+# CDK STARTER FRONTEND

-This is a frontend to CdkStarterBackend app:
-It's basically a cheatsheet so you can start with cdk quickly
+This is a frontend to CdkStarterBackend app at: https://github.com/FeroHriadel/cdk-starter-backend.git It's basically a cheatsheet so you can start with cdk quickly

-###FEATURES
+## FEATURES
 - amplify
 - typescript
 - sass